TwoBitCoders/jx/README.md

 ## Features

+- **JavaScript Syntax**: Leverage your JavaScript knowledge for seamless JSON manipulation.
 - **Memory Safe**: Built in Go, ensuring secure and efficient JSON processing.
-- **JavaScript Syntax**: Leverage your JavaScript knowledge for seamless JSON manipulation.
 - **Cross-Platform**: Easily compile and run on any platform with our 100% Go implementation.
 - **High Performance**: Achieve speeds comparable to jq with added safety and ease of use.
-- **Intuitive Syntax**: Use familiar JavaScript to process JSON data.

 ## Why jx?